One single European payments market

-You will soon be able to pay invoices and directly debit accounts in the SEPA area from a single account.
-In addition, a uniform payments market is conducive to competition, which can in turn result in better products, greater efficiency and lower costs.
+A uniform payments market is conductive to competition, which can in turn result in better products, greater efficiency and lower costs.

 What is IBAN?

 International Bank Account Numbers (IBANs) are the international bank account numbers assigned to you and your customers.
+You must use IBAN for every payment transaction.
 You can find your IBAN on your account statement and via Internet Banking.
-Once SEPA becomes effective, you must use your IBAN for every payment transaction.